Skip to Content

 Storing Hose Nozzles and Attachments

-After draining your hose, proper hose storage and attachment care prevent costly freeze damage.
+After draining your hose, proper hose storage and attachment care prevent freeze damage.

 Clean nozzles thoroughly, removing debris that could cause clogs during winterization.

-Store all attachments in a dry location to maintain equipment safety through harsh weather.
+Store all attachments in a dry, protected location to maintain equipment safety through harsh weather.

 Mowing and Raking Leaves

-Give your lawn one final mow, cutting grass slightly shorter than usual to discourage snow mold and rodent nesting during winter months.
+Give grass one final cut, trimming slightly shorter than usual to prevent snow mold and discourage rodents from nesting during winter months.

 Draining Fuel Tanks and Winterizing Equipment

-Drain gas tanks completely or add fuel stabilizers to prevent gum buildup that clogs engines.
+Drain gas tanks completely or add fuel stabilizers to prevent gum buildup that’ll clog engines come spring.

 Planning for Spring and Ordering Seeds

-Consider which varieties performed well this season and experiment with new options.
+Order varieties that thrived this season while experimenting with new options.

 Frequently Asked Questions (FAQs)